The ultimate guide on using Selenium WebDriver for browser automation testing

 Required software (Java, Maven, browser drivers)

-To get started with Selenium WebDriver, you’ll need to install several essential software components:
+To get started with Selenium WebDriver, you’ll need to install several essential software components, such as the Java Development Kit (JDK) and browser drivers like ChromeDriver for desktop browsers.

 • Java Development Kit (JDK): Selenium WebDriver is built on Java, so having the JDK installed is a prerequisite.